2019-2020

 • Transcripts.

-• BS degree in Engineering or completion of prerequisite courses (see department website for details)
+• Bachelor of Science degree in Engineering or completion of prerequisite courses.
+See department website for details.

 • GRE® revised General Test